outaagunga/documentation/blog_guide.md

 Prompt:

 > “Please review the entire blog post to ensure the tone remains consistently [your desired tone, e.g., upbeat, conversational, and expert].
 Make light edits for flow, clarity, and readability.
-The final result should sound natural, engaging, and human—not robotic or overly formal”
+The final result should sound natural, engaging, and human—not robotic or overly formal.
+Avoid using complex words”

 📝 *My final blog draft is:* _____________________________________________